kirillbobyrev/kirillbobyrev.com/content/about.md

 I enjoyed my time at Google and another internship at the same team in :de:
 Munich.
 This time I have worked on [clangd](https://clangd.llvm.org/), Clang-based language server for C++.
-During the summer, I have built the code completion search engine which resulted in up to **100x performance improvement**!
+During the summer, I have built the code completion search engine which resulted in up to **100x** performance improvement!
 I carefully documented the project's [design](https://docs.google.com/document/d/1C-A6PGT6TynyaX4PXyExNMiGmJ2jL1UwV91Kyx11gOI/) and [presented it](https://www.youtube.com/watch?v=VhxrFor3VyQ) at the LLVM Developers Meeting.